shazzad/w4-post-list/readme.txt

 3. Preview 2

 == Changelog ==
+= 2.4.0 =
+* Fixed: Previous pagination link were not showing on page 2.
+* Fixed: Default 10 lists per page were showing on block editor list select.
+Made it to 100.
 = 2.3.8 =
 * New: Added term_order clasue for Terms list to order terms (by Category Order and Taxonomy Terms Order plugin).
 = 2.3.5 =